Cody Bellinger Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.36 team ERA that ranks 18th across all MLB pitching staffs.
+- The Pirates' 4.37 team ERA ranks 18th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 70 home runs (one per game), the second-fewest in baseball.
+- Pirates pitchers combine to surrender the second-fewest home runs in baseball (70 total, one per game).

-- Bido (0-0) gets the starting nod for the Pirates, his second this season.

-- In his most recent time out on Thursday, the right-hander threw four innings against the Chicago Cubs, allowing one earned run while surrendering four hits.
+- In his last appearance on Friday against the Chicago Cubs, the righty tossed 4 1/3 innings, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.